 Since our inception in 1997, we have devoted substantial resources to developing Twirla, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
-We incurred research and development expenses of \$13.4 million, \$9.2 million and \$17.4 million during the years ended December 31, 2014, 2013 and 2012, respectively.
+We incurred research and development expenses of \$25.6 million, \$13.4 million and \$9.2 million during the years ended December 31, 2015, 2014 and 2013, respectively.
 We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to develop Twirla and advance our pipeline of product candidates.
-We have funded our operations primarily through sales of common stock, convertible preferred stock and convertible promissory notes and to a lesser extent, through a term loan and governments grants.
-As of December 31, 2014 and 2013, respectively, we had \$40.2 million and \$2.1 million in cash and cash equivalents.
+We have funded our operations primarily through sales of common stock, convertible preferred stock, convertible promissory notes and term loans.
+As of December 31, 2015 and 2014, respectively, we had \$34.4 million and \$40.2 million in cash and cash equivalents.